nabreu22/my-social-media/README.md

 ## 💻 Project

-Is a reconstruction of the instagram landing page made with Html and CSS, using some concepts of Flex Box and responsiveness.
+Is a reconstruction of the instagram landing page made with Javascript, Html and CSS, using some concepts of Flex Box and responsiveness.

 - [Visit the project online](https://nabreu22.github.io/my-social-media)